simon-wessel/schleflix/README.md

 # schleflix
 Download script for SchleFlix (SchleFaZ Mediathek).
 This script will download all SchleFaZ movies available in the Mediathek including the cover image files.
 You can run this script regularly to add new movies as they are released.

+## Requirements

+1. Python 3

 ## Installation and Usage